Virtual Classes of Character Stacks: Representable stacks over

 \begin{remark} Let $\mathfrak{X} = [X/G]$ and $\mathfrak{Y} = [Y/G]$ be quotient stacks over $\BG = [\point/G]$ with $X$ and $Y$ algebraic spaces of finite type over $k$.
 Then, the fibre product is also a global quotient stack given as

 This provides a simple description of the multiplication structure of the ring $\K(\RStck/\BG)$. \end{remark}

 Let $\mathfrak{X} = [X/G] \to \BG$ be a representable and separated morphism, and let $H \subset G$ be any algebraic subgroup.
-We consider the fixed point stack $X^H$ \cite[Proposition 2.5]{romagny2005group} with its natural morphism $X^H\to X$.
+We consider the fixed point stack $X^H$ with its natural morphism $X^H\to X$.
+The fixed point stack $X^H$ is an algebraic space, since $X^H\to X$ is a representable morphism of algebraic stacks \cite[Theorem 3.3]{romagny2005group}.
 The following lemma, which is the generalization of a result of Fogarty's \cite{fogarty1973fixed}, was communicated to us by Matthieu Romagny.

-\begin{lemma} Under the above assumptions, the fixed point stack $X^H$ is an algebraic space.
-Moreover, the natural map of algebraic spaces $X^H\to X$ is a closed immersion. \end{lemma}
+\begin{lemma} Under the above assumptions, the natural map of algebraic spaces $X^H\to X$ is a closed immersion. \end{lemma}

-\begin{proof} The fixed point stack $X^H$ is an algebraic space, since $X^H\to X$ is a representable morphism of algebraic stacks \cite[Theorem 3.3]{romagny2005group}.